db.env

 QUERY_BUFFER_MB — per-query memory cap

-Upper bound on intermediate buffers any single query can hold — collect-hash arrays, KeySets (OR union, AND intersection), aggregate hash tables, ordered-find sort buffers, bulk-delete/update key lists.
+Upper bound on intermediate buffers any single query can hold — collect-hash arrays, KeySets (OR union, AND intersection, trigram intersect), aggregate hash tables, ordered-find sort buffers, bulk-delete/update key lists.

 • Checked at every collection site.
 Exceeding triggers {"error":"query memory buffer exceeded; narrow criteria, add limit/offset, or stream via fetch+cursor"} and the server keeps serving.